jaleezyy/covid-19-signal/README.md

 ### Multiple operations:

-Using `signal.py` positional arguments, you can specify SIGNAL to perform multiple rules in succession.
+Using `signalexe.py` positional arguments, you can specify SIGNAL to perform multiple rules in succession.

-`python signal.py --configfile config.yaml --cores NCORES all postprocess ncov_tools`
+`python signalexe.py --configfile config.yaml --cores NCORES all postprocess ncov_tools`

 In the above command, SIGNAL `all`, `postprocess`, and `ncov_tools` will run using the provided configuration file as input, which links to a sample table.

 **Note: Regardless of order for positional arguments, or placement of other parameter flags, SIGNAL will always run in the set order priority: `all` > `postprocess` > `ncov_tools`!**

+**Note: If `install` is provided as input, it will override all other positional arguments!**

 If no configuration file or sample table was generated for a run, you can provide `--directory` with the path to sequencing reads and SIGNAL will auto-generate both required inputs prior to running any rules.

-`python signal.py --directory /path/to/reads --cores NCORES all postprocess ncov_tools`
+`python signalexe.py --directory /path/to/reads --cores NCORES all postprocess ncov_tools`

 Overall, this simplifies executing SIGNAL to one line!